Kangerlussuaq: Closure of hub

 In 2016, the Greenlandic Government decided to rebuild and expand airports closer to major population centres, in the capital Nuuk as well as in Ilulissat and Qaqortoq (new site).
 The first of these new airports opened in November 2024 when the rebuilt Nuuk Airport opened.
 This led to the transition of Air Greenland's hub for international and domestic routes to Nuuk.
 Kangerlussuaq continues to serve domestic flights and a seasonal route to Copenhagen to cater to the tourism industry.

 Most economic activity in the town of Kangerlussuaq is based on aviation services, tourism and scientific research support.
 Its future has therefore been uncertain after the closure as Greenland's aviation hub.
 Nevertheless, Kangerlussuaq Airport remains one of Greenland's best-equipped airports due to stable weather, favourable terrain and has the longest civilian runway at 2,800 metres.
 It is also the only place in Greenland which offers road access to the Greenland ice sheet.

 Climate

-The climate in Kangerlussuaq is subarctic (Köppen Dfc), bordering on tundra climate (Köppen ET) and unusually for somewhere this far north (in the Arctic Circle), a cold-semi-arid climate (Köppen BSk), with the area receiving very little rainfall.
+The climate in Kangerlussuaq is subarctic (Köppen Dfc), bordering on tundra climate (Köppen ET) with the area receiving very little rainfall.

 In July 2012 a gust of warm air resulted in glacier meltwater which wiped out the bridge over the Watson River next to the town.